 Anyhow, their outside-the-box thinking inspired me to do a little of the same, so I grabbed a few extra supplies to put together some simple s’mores kits:

-The BHG galvanized serving tray is from the same line as the utensil holder that I used for my indoor herb garden.
-I’ve had my eye on it for awhile, so this was the perfect excuse to take it home with me!
+The galvanized serving tray is from the same line as the utensil holder that I used for my indoor herb planter.
+Isn’t it adorable?!
+I’ve had my eye on it for awhile, so this was the perfect excuse to take it home with me.

 I also grabbed a couple of sets of inexpensive campfire forks from the camping section, along with some simple twine to wrap the handles.